 In humans, several coronaviruses are known to cause respiratory infections ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).

-This new corona virus (COVID-19) and disease were unknown before the outbreak began in Wuhan, China, in December 2019.
+This new corona virus (COVID-19) and it's variants were unknown before the outbreak was announced in Wuhan, China, in December 2019.

 The most common symptoms of COVID-19 are fever, tiredness, and dry cough.

 Less common symptoms are aches and pains, sore throat, conjunctivitis, headaches, loss of taste or smell, diarrhoea and a rash on skin or discolouration of fingers or toes.

 These symptoms are usually mild and begin gradually.

 Serious symptoms include difficulty breathing or shortness of breath, chest pain or pressure and loss of speech or movement.

 Some people become infected but don’t develop any symptoms and don't feel unwell.